cnsuhao/engine1/ReadMe.md

 ### CMake
 Go to the cmake website, `https://cmake.org/download`, and download the appropriate distribution.
-Ensure that cmake is on your PATH and available in your cmd/bash shell.
+Ensure that cmake bin is on your PATH and available in your cmd/bash shell.

 ### Java JDK

 The test suite and data generate tools used by BioGears is written in Java.
 While there is no dependency on Java when integrating BioGears with your application, it is currently required to build/develop BioGears.
-You can get the JDK <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">here.</a>
+You can get the </a>

-Add a JAVA_HOME environment variable to point to the Java installation and add it to the system PATH.
+Add a JAVA_HOME environment variable to point to the Java installation and add it to the system PATH.<br>
+There are many ways to do this, here is a simple walk through to get you going with a JDK.

+#### Windows
+- Download the Windows x64 JDK <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">here.
+- Run the installer.
+- Goto your Control Panel->System and click Advanced system settings on the left. <br>
+- Click the 'Environment Variables' button and add JAVA_HOME as a new 'System variables'.<br>
+- Set the Value to something like: C:\Program Files\Java\jdk1.8.0_121<br>
+    - It's a good idea to add the JDK to the system PATH by adding this to the beginning: %JAVA_HOME%/bin;
+- Make sure to start a new cmd window.<br>

+#### Linux
+- You can find where java is by running `update-alternatives --list java <br>
+ - If you don't have a Java SDK, I recommend using an installer like Synaptic
+ - Search for 'jdk' by name and install the 'openjdk-8-jdk'
+- You can then add the JAVA_HOME variable to a bash shell by typing `export JAVA_HOME=<the path listed by the updata-alternatives>
+- You can also add it to your ~/.bash_profile, or related file (.bashrc, .zshrc, .cshrc, setenv.sh), for all shells with the following
+`JAVA_HOME='/usr/java/jdk1.8.0_20'
+`export JAVA_HOME
+`PATH="$JAVA_HOME/bin:$PATH"
+`export PATH

 ## Building BioGears